coverclock/edu-wright-cs431/README.md

 The algorithms presented in pseudo-C code should be considered guidelines or aids to assist in understanding the corresponding assembler code.
 In most cases, the analogy is only approximate.

+# Update (from correspondance dated 2019-03-17)

+My co-author, colleague, old friend David Hemmendinger made the following remarks.

+> When I asked Dayton Clark about his role, he wrote:
+>
+> *I certainly am among those who loved CS 431.
+I still think of it
+> fondly.
+I taught the course once, I believe, in '78 or '79.
+But to
+> the best of my memory I did not rewrite the Kernel.
+That was a time
+> when I was not afraid to any code I came across, but I don't recollect
+> doing so with this code.
+The only version I remember is Joe's version
+> and I do not know where any copies are.
+>
+> John's and your version looks beautiful and I'm glad to see that
+> someone has archived it.*
+>
+> On your remark that adding even a single instruction could disrupt
+> the handling of data from high-speed devices:  This is actually due
+> to a design flaw.
+Running a null process when nothing else is ready,
+> and having it do steady context switches, meant that the system was
+> uninterruptible nearly all the time, allowing interrupts only at the
+> end of its spin loop.
+Wirth's Modula-2 provided primitives with which
+> one could write similar kernels, and its way of handling an empty
+> queue of ready processes was to provide a "listen" function that
+> was a tight loop, resetting priority to 0 and setting it back to
+> uninterruptible.
+It thereby allowed interrupts while the kernel was
+> waiting for a process to become ready.
+>
+> I realized this when I was using Modula-2 in the mid-1980s.
+Having a
+> null process may have made it easier for students to understand who was
+> minding the store, albeit less efficient.
+I also found it interesting
+> that all three of the M-2 compilers that I used, which implemented
+> similar kernels, had errors in their implementations, perhaps because
+> compiler writers weren't familiar with concurrency.

+This result in David and I discussing other implementations for the null process that I had used in other projects like board support packages and microcontroller task loops, in which I used a processor-specific machine instruction to wait in an interruptable state until an interrupt occured.
+I couldn't remember if the PDP-11 had such an instruction.
+David almost immediately replied.

+> I just checked -- it did.
+Even simpler than clearing and setting
+> priority bits.
+The largest 11s also had a set-priority-level
+> instruction.
+>
+> The place to use it would be in the kernel routine that gets the next
+> process to run:
+>
+    Next:   while empty(readyQ) do
+                  wait
+          cp := get(readyQ)

+David, I miss you.
+It is always a pleasure working with you.